R. Budd Dwyer: Press statement

-At this time, Dwyer stopped reading from his prepared remarks, with the gathered press still waiting on his expected resignation.
-There was still a significant portion of the prepared text remaining, which detailed what he was actually planning to do, and it read as follows (he did not read these comments to the crowd):

-I've repeatedly said that I'm not going to resign as State Treasurer.
-After many hours of thought and meditation I've made a decision that should not be an example to anyone because it is unique to my situation.
-Last May I told you that after the trial, I would give you the story of the decade.
-To those of you who are shallow, the events of this morning will be that story.
-But to those of you with depth and concern the real story will be what I hope and pray results from this morning—in the coming months and years[,] the development of a true justice system here in the United States.
-I am going to die in office in an effort to ' ... see if the shame[-ful] facts, spread out in all their shame, will not burn through our civic shamelessness and set fire to American pride.'
-Please tell my story on every radio and television station and in every newspaper and magazine in the U.S. Please leave immediately if you have a weak stomach or mind since I don't want to cause physical or mental distress.
-Joanne, Rob, DeeDee – I love you!
-Thank you for making my life so happy.
-Good bye to you all on the count of 3.
-Please make sure that the sacrifice of my life is not in vain.

 After deciding to break from his speech, Dwyer called to three of his staffers, giving each a sealed envelope with the insignia of the treasury department.
 The first envelope, given to Bob Holste, contained a letter addressed to then-Pennsylvania Governor Bob Casey, who had assumed office just two days earlier.
 The second, given to deputy press secretary Gregory Penny, contained an organ donor card and other related materials.
 The last, given to Deputy Treasurer Don Johnson, contained materials intended for Dwyer's family, including three letters: one for his wife Joanne, and one for each of his children, Rob and DeeDee (Dyan), and suggested funeral arrangements.

-Freelance photographer Gary Miller, one of the reporters in attendance, described the scene at this time, stating: "It was just kind of a long-winded, sad event."
+Freelance photographer Gary Dwight Miller, one of the reporters in attendance, described the scene at this time, stating: "It was just kind of a long-winded, sad event."